Bethany Dillon: Childhood and early education

-Bethany Barnard was born Bethany Joy Adelsberger on September 22, 1988, in Bellefontaine, Ohio.
+Bethany Barnard was born on September 22, 1988, in Bellefontaine, Ohio.
+Her birth name was Bethany Adelsberger.
 She has said that she started playing guitar at age 10, with Jennifer Knapp serving as an early influence.

 Music career

 Dillon performs at a Patriot Day ceremony at Fort Gillem in 2009.

-Dillon's musical career began at age 13, ca. 2001, with the recording an independent album, Vulnerable, that ended up in the hands of EMI executive Brad O'Donnell.
+Dillon's musical career began at age 13 and she started recording her first album, Vulnerable, in 2001, that ended up in the hands of EMI executive Brad O'Donnell.
 Reporting from the time says that audiences connected with her first record almost immediately, and result being several hit singles, and multiple Dove nomination.
 As well, the album received critical acclaim, and "an exponentially increasing grassroots fan base that propelled her career forward in great leaps".
 Her self-titled debut album, released in 2004, was the highest selling female solo debut album for the year, and attracted GMA nominations for both Female Vocalist and New Artist of the Year.
 The radio single All I Need reached the number one position on the U.S. charts.

 She released her second album, Imagination, in August 2005.
 The CD prompted CCM Magazine to label her as "the future of Christian music".

 Dillon appears on the Music Inspired by The Chronicles of Narnia: The Lion, the Witch and the Wardrobe soundtrack of 2005, singing "Hero".
 One track from Imagination, entitled "Dreamer", is featured in the end credits for the 2005 film of the same name, starring Kurt Russell and Dakota Fanning).
 A music video was created for this song, using clips from the film.